section-engineering-education/engineering-education/cv_lines.md

 The rest of the benefits will become evident when we talk more about the Hough transform.

 There are still cases where we would want to have the slope-intercept form of a line.
-This can easily be calculate: $m = \cot(\theta)$ and $b = -\rho \cdot \csc(\theta)$.
+This can easily be calculated: $m = \cot(\theta)$ and $b = -\rho \cdot \csc(\theta)$.

 ## Hough Space
-Let's look at the edge image, and what we can do with it.
-Right now it's just a bunch of pixels that represent edges. <!-- no shit -->
+Let's look at the edge image and what we can do with it.
+Right now it's just a bunch of pixels that represent edges.
 Each pixel can only be a 1 or a 0 (an edge or not an edge).
 Because our image is of a discrete size we can think of our edges image as being a set of edge points or pixels.
 We will say that each of these points are in image space, a location in the image. <!-- I can do better with the words -->

-To determine what lines exist in our images, we will look at each edge pixel and essentially ask, what are all the possible lines this point could be in.
+To determine what lines exist in our images, we will look at each edge pixel and essentially ask, what are all the possible lines this point could be in?
 This, in essence, is what the Hough transform is.

 We made it easy for our selves to figure out all the possible lines because we are using the Hesse normal form of a line.